Eye Massager Benefits

 1. Tekson Facial Roller Massager

-This is a great tool for those who want a cooling, gliding sensation accompanying their eye massage.
+This is an excellent tool for those who want a cooling, gliding sensation accompanying their eye massage.

-The two balls on the end of the tool are great for reducing inflammation and can be used all around the face for those who deal with daily water retention.
+The two balls at the end of the tool are great for reducing inflammation and can be used all around the face for those who experience daily water retention.

 For the best results, clean this device after every use (to prevent acne), and pop it in the fridge or freezer afterward to get the maximum cooling effect.